ZeroPhone/ZeroPhone-PCBs/README.md

 * Remove the footprint for additional protection IC
 * Added a footprint for MPU9050/9150 breakouts
 * Added a FET that interrupts VBAT+ and is controlled from GPIO expander (with a button to reset it?)
+* Adjusted protection footprint for protection boards I have (dirty hack, ugly and I hate it, maybe I should order another boards)